IliasTmrs/telco-churn-prediction/README.md

 ## Key Insights

-- Contract type and tenure are strong churn predictors
+- Contract type and tenure are among the most influential features in predicting churn
 - Customers on month-to-month contracts show higher churn probability
-- Ensemble models outperform linear baselines
+- Logistic Regression outperforms the Random Forest model in this case

 ---